Nine Writing Milestones to Celebrate (and Goals to Aim For)

 #1: First Completed Piece

 Try it: Have a go at something new this week.
 If you normally write non-fiction, try a short piece of fiction; if you normally write fiction, try poetry or a very different style.
+My Get Writing guide has very do-able action plans to help you.

 #2: First Reader(s)